varnerlab/CHEME-1800-Computing-Book/landing.md

 * Demonstrate mastery of quantitative decision-making and risk management approaches in the context of a process, product, or system design

 ## Topics
-Lectures are organized into Units, each having roughly four weeks of class time
+Lectures are organized into units, each having roughly four weeks of class time
 * [Unit 1: Technical computing basics](./unit-1-basics/basics-landing.md)
 * [Unit 2: Data, Algorithms, and Linear Algebra](./unit-2-data/data-landing.md)
 * [Unit 3: The Learning Problem: Models, Learning, and Optimization](./unit-3-learning/learning-landing.md)